DZone

 Join For Free

-In this article, we will explore the step-by-step installation of private S3-compatible storage server MinIO on Alibaba Cloud Container Service Kubernetes.
+In this article, we will explore the private S3-compatible storage server MinIO on Alibaba Cloud Container Service Kubernetes and its installation.
 We will expose MinIO web UI to the internet and make MinIO API available for MC CLI in the Cloud Shell.

 MinIO is an open-source, high-performance, S3-compatible object storage.
-It allows building AWS S3 compatible data infrastructure.
+It allows for building AWS S3-compatible data infrastructure.

 Alibaba Cloud Container Service Kubernetes is a managed Kubernetes service available on Alibaba Cloud.